DirectorChen/academic-website/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Electrical Engineering
+    - course: MEng in Electrical Engineering
       institution: The George Washington Univerisity
       year: 2022
     - course: BSc in Electrical Engineering